ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-GRPC/readme.md

 # Watson NLP Python Client
 In this tutorial you will build and deploy a Watson NLP client application.
 The sample client application is a web service built in Python that performs Emotion Classification on user-supplied texts.
 The client application uses the Watson NLP Python SDK to interact with a back-end model service.
 You can adapt the sample code from this tutorial to your own projects.

 This tutorial follows from previous tutorials serving Emotion Classification models.
 You should have a model service that is serving Watson NLP Classification models.
-The default configuration uses the models:
+The default configuration uses the model:
 - `ensemble_classification-wf_en_emotion-stock`

 ## Architecture Diagram